yorkmodular-cc/MIX4/README.md

 # York Modular 4-channel Eurorack mixer

+**This module is now discontinued - there will be no more made unless there is sufficient demand to justify a new run of boards and panels.**

+**Information provided here is provided under the terms of the Creative Commons License Attribution-ShareAlike 4.0 International**

 What you'll find here:

+- `gerbers` - the Gerber files are in here; if you want to fabricate your own run of boards, these are what the fab will need.
 - `4ch-euromixer-BOM.xlsx` - bill of materials
 - `4ch-euromixer.png` - circuit schematic for reference
 - `4ch-euromixer.{dxf,fpd}` - panel files in AutoCAD format (`.dxf`) and Front Panel Designer format (`.fpd`).
 These are _blank_ panels.